- Updated on Jan 20, 2025

 @Dominika_siejewicz_photography

-You have just given birth to your baby, he has just spent his first 24/48 hours of life, calm, sleeping.
-Indeed, he is recovering from his birth, from the enormous effort that it required him to make, and you too!!!
+You have just given birth to your baby, they have just spent their first 24/48 hours of life, calm, sleeping.
+Indeed, they are recovering from their birth, from the huge effort it required, and so are you!!!

-The night of the JAVA takes place between the 2nd and/or 3rd nights after birth.
-It is a normal physiological phenomen that affects all (or almost) babies.
+The JAVA night occurs between the 2nd and/or 3rd nights after birth.
+It is a physiological, normal phenomenon that affects all babies (or almost).
 It is due to the transition from fetal life to newborn life.

-In fact, your baby has just spent 9 months in an aquatic bubble, warm, dark with muffled noises, the beating of your heart, narrow where he is in permanent contact with the walls of the uterus: a safe space.
-He then has to adapt to his new environment and this disturbs him; in addition to being solicited by numerous stimuli, he must make an effort to feed himself and maintain his body temperature.
+Indeed, your baby has just spent 9 months in an aquatic bubble, warm, dark with muffled sounds, your heartbeat, narrow where they are in constant contact with the walls of the uterus: a secure space.
+They then need to adapt to their new environment and this disturbs them, in addition to being stimulated by many stimuli, they must make an effort to feed and maintain their body temperature.

-Your baby will react by being agitated, crying a lot, wanting to nurse non-stop and will have difficulty consoling himself.
+Your baby will react by being restless, crying a lot, wanting to nurse non-stop, and will be hard to console.

-Knowing that this night is exciting will help you feel less helpless.
+Knowing that this night excites will help you feel less helpless.

 - Be reassured, cuddled, rocked